Thermoplastic: Polyvinylidene fluoride

 Polyvinylidene fluoride, PVDF, belongs to the fluoropolymer class of thermoplastics and is known for its high chemical inertness and resistance.
 PVDF is obtained through the polymerization of the vinylidene fluoride monomer.
 PVDF thermoplastic is fabricated into sheets and pipes for engineering uses as well as powders and coatings that can be dissolved in solvents and applied across a product surface.
 PVDF is widely used in the chemical industry as piping for aggressive chemicals and high purity liquids.
 The PVDF material is used in construction, transportation, chemical processes, electricity, batteries, waste water and treatment.

 Polytetrafluoroethylene (Teflon)

 Polytetrafluoroethylene (PTFE) is a synthetic fluoropolymer of tetrafluoroethylene is commonly recognized under the brand name Teflon.
 PTFE is hydrophobic: aqueous liquids do not wet the material, as fluorocarbons demonstrate mitigated London dispersion forces due to the high electronegativity of fluorine.
 This also supports its use in coatings of cooking ware.
 The polymer has one of the lowest coefficients of friction of any solid and is therefore commonly used for bearings and support of moving mechanical parts.

+Thermoplastic composites

+Thermoplastic composites (TPCs) are a class of composite materials that consist of a thermoplastic polymer matrix reinforced with fibers of carbon, glass, aramid, and others.
+Unlike thermoset composites, which undergo irreversible curing, thermoplastics can be melted and reshaped multiple times, making them more recyclable and repairable.
+Due to their high strength-to-weight ratio, impact resistance, and processability, thermoplastic composites are widely used in aerospace, automotive, and industrial applications.